DynaTools/Dynamo.py/Dynamic/Dynamic Dynamo.md

 4. **Select Model Element**: The `Select Model Element` node allows you to choose the specific element that will have its parameters altered.
 5. **Parameter Setting**: Finally, the `Element.SetParameterByName` node updates the parameter of the selected element with the calculated value.

-## 💡 Why This Is Useful:
-Automating these tasks in Dynamo not only saves time but also ensures precision and consistency in complex projects.
-This script can be especially useful in scenarios where parameters need to be adjusted regularly or in response to dynamic conditions.

 ## 📈 Practical Applications:
 - Automatic adjustment of lighting parameters based on the time of day.
 - Updating angles or positions in structural elements for simulations.